Resources for Teachers

 CRS's goal is to connect teachers, principals and districts with the rich variety of science resources that exist in the Bay Area and on the web.
 Our "For Educators" section of our website provides access to those resources

-Nearly 1,400 teachers in the East Bay are part of the growing Community Resources for Science teacher member network.
-In some districts and schools, CRS membership is supported through grants and is available at no cost to teachers; in other districts individual teachers, PTAs, or schools pay a modest membership fee to become CRS members.
+More than 1,500 educators in the East Bay are part of the growing Community Resources for Science teacher member network.
+In some public school districts (primarily Oakland, Emeryville, West Contra Costa, and Berkeley), CRS membership is supported through grants and is available at no cost to teachers.
+In other schools (including some charter schools, parochial schools) and districts, there is a modest per-teacher fee for CRS membership.

 Explore CRS Membership Services.
 Let us be your science education concierge!
 Join today!